aws-samples/responsible_ai_reduce_hallucinations_for_genai_apps/README.md

     - Deploy a private RAG pipeline with [Amazon Bedrock Knowledge Bases](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base.html), and add extra protections with [Amazon Bedrock Guardrails](https://docs.aws.amazon.com/bedrock/latest/userguide/guardrails-contextual-grounding-check.html)
     - In contrast to main lab 1, this example 1/ uses a private knowledge base instead of the public AWS Knowledge MCP, and 2/ focuses on the core APIs instead of integrating with Strands Agents SDK
 - [bedrock-agent-self-reflection](other-examples/bedrock-agent-self-reflection/)
-    - Demonstrate a more specialized pattern as discussed in [this AWS ML Blog post](https://aws.amazon.com/blogs/machine-learning/reducing-hallucinations-in-large-language-models-with-custom-intervention-using-amazon-bedrock-agents/): where the model itself decides when to run the hallucination check.
+    - Demonstrate a more specialized pattern as discussed in [this AWS ML Blog post](https://aws.amazon.com/blogs/machine-learning/reducing-hallucinations-in-large-language-models-with-custom-intervention-using-amazon-bedrock-agents/): where the model itself decides when to run the AI hallucination check.
     - In contrast to the main labs, this example uses [Amazon Bedrock Agents](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-how.html) instead of the Open Source Strands Agents SDK.